 The story of Representative Eric Swalwell and suspected Chinese spy Christine Fang has implications way beyond the California Congressman himself.
 The real story is the near complete lack of action by Democratic Party leaders once Rep. Swalwell’s indiscretions were made public.

 Eric Swalwell serves on the House Intelligence Committee.
 He has access to some of this nation’s most sensitive information.
-Yet despite the obvious risks to US national security House Majority leader Nancy Pelosi refuses to remove Rep. Swalwell from the committee.
+Yet despite the obvious risks to US national security Speaker of the House Nancy Pelosi refuses to remove Rep. Swalwell from the committee.
 She has ignored repeated Republican demands to fire Swalwell – the important question is why?[i]

 Perhaps it because the giving credence to the Fang/Swalwell could alert the public to the Chinese Communist Party and foreign intelligence ties of several leading California Democrats-including Nancy Pelosi herself.